aniskchaou/INTERVIEW_PREPARATION/qcm/java_basic.md

  - **String:**  String variables are stored in “constant string pool”.
 Once the string reference changes  **`the old value that exists in the “constant string pool”, it cannot be erased.`**
  - **String Buffer**  Here string values are stored in a stack.
 If the values are changed then the new value replaces the older value.
+(Synchronised)
  - **String Builder**  This is same as String Buffer except for the String Builder which is not threaded safety that is not synchronized.
+(Not synchronised)
    So obviously performance is fast.

 Difference between HashMap and HashTable.
 Difference between HashSet and TreeSet.